dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
- yeah we well
+ yes we well
-you know we've been kind of so concentrate you know so focused only on the small details of what's what's right in front of us now that I actually haven't given a huge amount of thought to pivot to the future of the vtc in five years time I mean I guess broadly speaking I would probably like to see you know like everybody else you want to see some actual will use cases that are not not suspect as if so so the so that is the use cases that are that were you know that it becomes very very useful in them yeah I don't work but the the
+you know we've been kind of so concentrate you know so focused only on the small details of what's what's right in front of us now that I actually haven't given a huge amount of thought to pivot to the future of the ETC in five years time I mean I guess broadly speaking I would probably like to see you know like everybody else you want to see some actual will use cases that are not not suspect as if so that is the use cases that are that were you know that it becomes very very useful in them yeah I don't work but the the